quiltdata/quilt/docs/api.md

 ```

 ### Editing Package Contents
 * `PACKAGENODE._set(PATH, VALUE)` sets a child node. `PATH` is an array of strings, one for each level of the tree. `VALUE` is the new value.
 If it's a Pandas dataframe, it will be serialized.
-A string will be interpreted as a path to a file that contains the data to be packaged.
+A string will be interpreted as a path to a file that contains the data to be packaged (common columnar formats will be transformed into CSVs.
+All other file formats, e.g. images, will be copied as-is).
 * `GROUPNODE._add_group(NAME)` adds an empty `GroupNode` with the given name to the children of `GROUPNODE`.

 #### Example